radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 1. The Radius installation is not tampered with.
 2. The Kubernetes cluster that Radius is installed on is not compromised.
 3. It is the responsibility of the Kubernetes cluster to authenticate users.
 Administrators and users with sufficient privileges can perform their required tasks.
 Radius cannot prevent actions taken by an administrator.
+///
+add about access, public facing, https
+//

 ## Data Flow

 ### Diagram
+///
+take out everything behind UCP add dashboard db (sqlite on disk, not accessible and no useful info)
+///

 ![Radius Dashboard](2024-08-dashboard-component-threat-model/dashboard_tm.png)